Back

 Visually Clustered

 Even motivated users drop off when the UI feels messy.
-A lack of structure made it too hard to find relevant tags—so they skipped personalization altogether.
+A lack of structure made it too hard to find relevant dining preference tags.

 John